 Most European importers buy their coffee under the terms of a European Standard Contract for Coffee (ESCC).
+Note that the European Coffee Federation revises this document.
 If you honour your agreements and deliver according to the terms of you contract, your buyers are more likely to turn into loyal customers.

-- Before signing a contract, make sure to research your buyer’s reputation.
+- Before signing a contract, make sure to research your buyer’s reputation and track record.
 A way to do so is by simply googling them to see if any negative news comes up.
-You could also ask them for bank references if you doubt their reputation.
+Alternatively, approach the export promotion agency in your country.

-- If you export large quantities, consider hedging your coffee to protect yourself from risks due to market price fluctuations and avoid defaulting on contracts.
+- If you export large quantities, consider hedging your coffee to protect yourself from risks due to market price fluctuations.
 Hedging is a trading operation that allows a trader to turn a less acceptable risk into a more acceptable one.
 Read more about what hedging is and how it may impact you as a coffee producer on this article from Perfect Daily Grind.

-- Refer to the ITC’s Coffee Guide; Hedging and other operations to learn more about risk management strategies.
+- Read about hedging and other operations in the ITC Coffee Guide to learn more about risk management strategies.